wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * https://medium.com/analytics-vidhya/how-to-read-and-write-data-to-google-spreadsheet-using-python-ebf54d51a72c
    <br /><br />

-One way to reduce risk of data loss is to store data in cloud environments managed by pros.
+Reduce risk of data loss on your laptop by storing data in cloud environments managed by pros.

-Here is how to do it within Google Cloud (whose business is to sell metadata about their users):
+Here is how to do it with Google Sheets, which is FREE using your Gmail account:

 1. If you haven't already, get a Google account (with a email address Gmail.com).
 1. Get in the Google API Console at <a target="_blank" href="https://console.developers.google.com/">